DFHack/dfhack/Readme.rst

 gui/assign-rack
 ===============

-Bind to a key, and activate when viewing a weapon rack in the 'q' mode.
+Bind to a key (the example config uses P), and activate when viewing a weapon rack in the 'q' mode.

 .. image:: images/assign-rack.png